RomanLivik/tahoe-notes-macos/README.md

 # Tahoe Notes
 An application for creating local notes on macOS with tasks, markdown (read markdown guide), export and Drag&Drop images.
 This application is written in swift and is inspired by the design of macOS 26 Tahoe.
 It provides a simple and convenient replacement for the built-in notes application.
 This application does not have and will never have any connection with cloud services, which guarantees the security of your personal data.

-> Drag&Drop doesn't work today
+> Drag&Drop doesn't work today.
+I will fix it (maybe)

 ## Screenshots
 <img width="1470" height="956" alt="Screenshot 2026-01-25 at 16 01 23" src="https://github.com/user-attachments/assets/9a461776-2deb-464f-bf58-0843e5837dcb" />